Erik Shoji

-Erik Thomas Shoji (/ˈʃoʊdʒi/ SHOH-jee; born August 24, 1989) is an American professional volleyball player who plays as a libero for Asseco Resovia and the U.S. national team.
+Erik Thomas Shoji (/ˈʃoʊdʒi/ SHOH-jee; born August 24, 1989) is an American professional volleyball player who plays as a libero for Berlin Recycling Volleys and the U.S. national team.
 Shoji was a bronze medalist at the Olympic Games Rio 2016, Paris 2024 and the 2018 World Championship; the 2014 World League and 2015 World Cup winner, and a two–time Champions League winner (2022, 2023) with ZAKSA.

 Early life

 Shoji was born in Honolulu, Hawaii to Dave, a volleyball coach best known for coaching women's volleyball at the University of Hawaii, and Mary Shoji.
 His older brother, Kawika, is also a professional volleyball player.
 Shoji attended Punahou School, where he won three consecutive men's state titles as a member of the volleyball team.

 Shoji attended Stanford University, where he became the first four-time AVCA team All-American.
 He finished at Stanford as the record-holder for career digs, with 1,402 total digs.